What is Data Warehousing?

 Here is a complete list of useful Datawarehouse Tools.

-- The data warehouse works as a central repository where information is coming from one or more data sources.
+- A Data Warehouse is defined as a central repository where information is coming from one or more data sources.

-- Three main types of Data warehouses are Enterprise Data Warehouse, Operational Data Store, and Data Mart.
+- Three main types of Data warehouses are Enterprise Data Warehouse (EDW), Operational Data Store, and Data Mart.

 - General state of a datawarehouse are Offline Operational Database, Offline Data Warehouse, Real time Data Warehouse and Integrated Data Warehouse.